All Products

 • Error code: -ERR Write commands are not allowed from read-only scripts

-Description: Lua scripts sent by using the EVAL_RO command cannot contain write commands.
+Description: Lua scripts sent with the EVAL_RO command cannot contain write commands.

 • Error code: -ERR bad write command in no write privilege

-Description: Lua scripts sent by a read-only account cannot contain write commands.
+Description: Lua scripts sent from a read-only account cannot contain write commands.

 Unsupported commands